Reimagining Moonee Ponds Creek

 Cultural immersive trail - Wilami Wunmabil Trail

-In this newly transformed space, we upgraded the Moonee Ponds Creek Trail which was widened and replaced with concrete, and relocated away from the waterway.
+In the newly transformed space, we upgraded the Moonee Ponds Creek Trail which was widened and replaced with concrete and relocated away from the waterway.
 We created a gravel path next to the creek for people who like to wander at a slower pace and enjoy the sights and sounds of the flowing creek.
+We planted thousands of grasses, sedges, trees and shrubs, which are establishing well.

 We invite you to explore the stepping stone crossing to hop over to the other side of the creek and perhaps spot some insects, water bugs, ducks and other birds along the way.
 Or you can use the new, wider bridge to venture to the other side.